 Jellyfish may be cool to look at behind the protection of aquarium glass, but no one likes seeing them in the wild.
 The tropical shores of our state is teeming with the creatures.
 Specifically, the box jellyfish kills more people annually than sharks.

 The venom is considered the deadliest in the sea, with dangling tentacles capable of paralyzing the heart and nervous system.

 Probably the least known on this list, this parasite possesses a blood-sucking bite that spreads disease to its host.
 The bug often transfers Chagas disease, with symptoms including extreme swelling and cardiac arrest.
-Also know as the “Vampire Bug”, adult kissing bugs usually emerge when inhabitants are sleeping, and tend to bite their victims’ face.
+Also, known as the “Vampire Bug,” adult kissing bugs usually emerge when inhabitants are sleeping, and tend to bite their victims’ faces.

 You definitely don’t want this fish following you while you’re snorkeling.
 This ferocious predator can swim up to 35 miles per hour and has sharp teeth meant to shred its next meal.
 Make sure you’re not wearing jewelry.
 It’s easy for them to mistake something that shines, just like a fish’s scales!

 Forever immortalized in local legend Ernest Hemingway’s Old Man In The Sea, and serving as the mascot of our lowly Miami MLB franchise, the marlin is one of the most aggressive fish in the ocean.

 A marlin can spear with their sword-shaped, sharp upper snouts.
 They can also bite, jump on boats, and stab a hole into hulls.